 1:30 p.m.
 Dog-Friendly Historical Walking Tour of Santa Fe

 Arrive at the Eldorado Hotel & Spa by 1:30 p.m. for a pet-friendly cultural tour of Santa Fe with Historic Walks of Santa Fe.
 The professional guides who lead the Downtown Daily Tours are art historians, museum docents and actors who bring Santa Fe's rich history and art scene to life.
-The tour lasts about 1 hour and 45 minutes and costs $18.
-Children under the age of 16 and dogs are free.
+The tour lasts just under two hours and costs $40 per person and dogs are free.

 3 p.m.
 The Burger Stand at Burro Alley